DanieSimonlLowe/SENG301-ASS4/uc-seng301-cardbattler-asg4-student/ANSWERS.md

 ### Name of UML Class diagram attached

 ![retro Document](diagrams/factoryMethod.svg)

-only includes instance of monster and monster creator for inltratoin purposes.
+only includes monster and monster creator. this is also implemented for spell and trap cards.
 ### Mapping to GoF pattern elements

 | GoF element      | Code element   |